-The following tables set forth certain of our selected consolidated financial data as of the dates and for the years indicated.
-The selected consolidated financial data was derived from our consolidated financial statements.
-The audited consolidated financial statements as of August 31, 2014 and 2013 and for the fiscal years ended August 31, 2014 and 2013 are included elsewhere in this report.
-The audited consolidated financial statements as of August 31, 2012, 2011 and 2010 and for the fiscal years ended August 31, 2012, 2011 and 2010 are not included in this report.
+The following tables set forth certain of NTIC's selected consolidated financial data as of the dates and for the years indicated.
+The selected consolidated financial data was derived from NTIC's consolidated financial statements.
+The audited consolidated financial statements as of August 31, 2015 and 2014 and for the fiscal years ended August 31, 2015, 2014 and 2013 are included elsewhere in this report.
+The audited consolidated financial statements as of August 31, 2013, 2012 and 2011 and for the fiscal years ended August 31, 2012 and 2011 are not included in this report.
 Historical results are not necessarily indicative of the results to be expected for any future period.